chiroptical/snail/README.md

 Languages][tapl].
 In the book you implement languages of varying feature sets.
 The book implements these languages in OCaml, however I had this Lisp parser essentially ready for awhile.
-There are a handful of "Write you a Scheme Interpreters"-like tutorials and they all use a structural aware parser relatively similar to this one.
+There are a handful of "Write you a Scheme Interpreters"-like tutorials and they all use a parser relatively similar to this one.
 However, there are some pretty subtle issues with most of the ones I have seen.
 For example, the two examples below parse as two lexemes in a lot of examples.
 Even Haskell's parser has [this issue][haskell-parse-issue]!

 ```
 (1a)